choyt/react-accessible-components/README.md

 * Focus stays on the triggering element while the tooltip is displayed.
 * If the tooltip is invoked when the trigger element receives focus, then it is dismissed when it no longer has focus (onBlur).
 If the tooltip is invoked with mouseIn, then it is dismissed with on mouseOut.

-## WAI-ARIA Roles, States, and Properties
+## WAI-ARIA Roles, States, And Properties
 * The element that serves as the tooltip container has role tooltip.
 * The element that triggers the tooltip references the tooltip element with aria-describedby.

-# Aria roles and properties not available in HTML5
+# Aria Roles And Properties Not Available In HTML5
 Below are listed the ARIA roles and properties. not considered to be available natively in HTML5.
 It is clear that many roles and properties provided by ARIA which can be used to convey information to users are not available in HTML5.

 ## ARIA Roles

-### Covered Above:
+### Covered Above
 alert
 alertdialog
 application